Colloidal Gelation with Non-Sticky Particles: Methods

 \section{Methods}

 \paratitle{Simulations.} We perform Langevin dynamics simulations on LAMMPS\,\cite{thompson2022lammps}.
 Under thermostat at $k_{\rm B}T$, our system contains two species of spherical particles which differ in size and interaction.
 The first species consists of sticky particles with an average diameter $d$ (bidispersed with $0.87 d$ and $1.13 d$ to prevent crystallization), while the second species consists of elastic spheres of diameter $d_{\rm NS}$.
+To ensure that both colloids and NS particles are diffusive within the relevant time range for gelation process ($\gtrsim 0.1\tau_{\rm B}$), we set the particle mass proportional to the particle size with the constant damping time $m/3\pi\eta d \ll \tau_{\rm B}$ (see Supplementary Note 9 for the details).
 The NS--NS and NS--g interactions are simple elastic repulsions when overlapped, modeled by a modified Hertzian model with a high modulus $Ed^3 \gg k_{\rm B}T$.
 To capture the interaction between sticky colloids, we use the Derjaguin--Muller--Toporov (DMT) contact model\,\cite{derjaguin1975effect} with a sufficiently strong attraction $U_{\rm att} = 20 k_{\rm B}T$.
 With the same modulus $E$, the overlap caused by cohesion is small ($\approx 0.01d$) at force balance, ensuring short-ranged attraction.
 Tangential constraints on sliding, rolling, and twisting (\figrefp{fig1}{a}) are all modeled in a modified Coulomb manner with the same spring constant and friction coefficient $\mu$.
-Respectively, we respectively set $\mu = 0$ for attraction without constraints and $\mu = 1$ for adhesion with constraints on all three motions.
+Respectively, we set $\mu = 0$ for attraction without constraints and $\mu = 1$ for adhesion with constraints on all three motions.

-Our simulation occurs in a cubic box of side length $L = 50d$ with periodic boundaries.
+Our simulation occurs in a cubic box of side length $L = 50d$ with periodic boundaries, which is sufficiently large for bulk condition (Supplementary Fig.\,{\bf 10}).
 In the absence of colloid--colloid attraction, initial configuration is generated through multiple relaxations.
-We first randomize NS particles and wait for them to relax for $100\tau_{\rm B}$ and then relax randomly-distributed, non-attractive colloids with pinned NS particles for another $100\tau_{\rm B}$.
+We first randomize NS particles and wait for them to relax for $100\tau_{\rm B}$, and then relax randomly-distributed, non-attractive colloids with pinned NS particles for another $100\tau_{\rm B}$.
 Upon equilibrium, we unpin NS particles and allow the bulk system to relax shortly for $10\tau_{\rm B}$.
-The initial state generated by such protocol exhibits no overlapping and no visible aggregation caused by depletion forces.
+The initial state generated by such pre-relaxing protocol exhibits no overlapping and no visible aggregation caused by depletion forces.
+We find little dependence on the pre-relaxing duration (Supplementary Fig.\,{\bf 11}), suggesting the robustness of our results.

 Starting from a homogeneous random configuration, each system evolves up to $10^4 \tau_{\rm B}$.
 We run each simulation for at least three times, with the data points and error bars shown in this work representing the average and standard deviation, respectively.
 Visualization and part of data analysis are carried out using OVITO\,\cite{stukowski2009visualization}